Michael co-leads our restructuring and insolvency practice and is a highly experienced commercial litigator.

 - debtors in dealing with their creditors, including advising ACS (Ansvar Insurance) on its exit from the market, including establishing a contingent scheme of arrangement, the first scheme of its type in New Zealand

 - financiers in disputes and proceedings concerning relative priorities of their security interests

 - receivers and liquidators in claims against third parties including directors

-- insureds and claimants on insurance arrangements including under Directors' and Officers' and professional indemnity policies, and
+- boards, directors and claimants on insurance arrangements including under Directors' and Officers' and professional indemnity policies, and

-- various creditors in settling disputes arising under the Personal Property Securities Act.
+- numerous creditors in settling disputes arising under the Personal Property Securities Act.